 - Learn more about the California Shared Renewables legislation here.

 - Vote Solar report: Economic and job benefits of California’s shared renewables proposal.

 California has a comprehensive set of policies in place that boost demand for wholesale solar and remove barriers to its deployment, including a strong renewables portfolio standard (RPS) of 33% by 2020.

 In order to help reach those renewable energy goals, Vote Solar helped establish a program called the Renewable Auction Mechanism (RAM) to buy wholesale power from mid-scale solar energy systems.
 RAM solicitations are now moving forward for 1300 MW of projects of 3 to 20 MW in size.
 In addition, the CPUC has implemented legislation updating the statewide feed-in tariff program for projects of 1 to 3 MW in size.
 And finally, the three investor-owned utilities in California have also established distributed generation PV programs to help meet their renewable energy requirements.

-Vote Solar’s leads for California are Adam Browning (firstname.lastname@example.org) and Susannah Churchill (email@example.com).
+Vote Solar’s leads for California are Susannah Churchill (email@example.com) and Adam Browning (firstname.lastname@example.org).